rencherg/rencher-startup/README.md

 - **React router** - React Router and Navlinks are used to display the different components
 - **React hooks** - Multiple React hooks are used throughout the application (If you are looking for some hooks in the code some can be found in /src/login, /src/hooks, /src/new-post)

+- Note: In previous deliverables the comments of a post had indents marking which comments were replying to which but in this deliverable that was changed to a more traditional list of comments without intents.
+Commenting and posting still function normally though.

 To login go to the login page and use the following information for testing

 username: test